 The therapeutic relationship between patient and practitioner is a true partnership, where the practitioner not only teaches and encourages but also motivates the patient, to make positive health choices, thereby empowering the patient to take responsibility for their health by adopting a healthy attitude to diet and lifestyle.

 Naturopathic medicine is the first choice for patients with general (non-emergency) healthcare needs.
 A typical visit will last up to an hour.
-The “patient-practitioner” relationship begins with a thorough Naturopathic assessment – which generally follows the medical model- with a reliance on medical history, physical exam, laboratory evaluation and other well established procedures.
-The assessment will also be influenced by unconventional practices depending on the orientation of the practitioner.
+The “patient-practitioner” relationship begins with a thorough Naturopathic assessment – which generally follows the biomedical model- with a reliance on medical history, physical exam, laboratory evaluation and other well established procedures.
+The assessment will also be informed by additional models (e.g. biopsychosocial model; functional medicine model) depending on the orientation of the practitioner, to provide a truly integrative therapeutic experience.
 Once a good understanding of the patient’s health and disease status is established, then the practitioner and patient will work together to establish a treatment and health promoting program that will be reviewed at set times.